Back to articles

 How does Level 3 EV charging work?

 Earlier, we explained that the battery inside an electric car only stores DC energy.
-So, this means that when using a level 3 charger, the conversion from AC (from the grid) to DC happens within the charging station itself.
+So, this means that when using a Level 3 charging station, the conversion from AC (from the grid) to DC happens within the charging station itself.

-A level 3 charging station is typically quite large.
-This is because it needs to house substantial converters to be able to convert AC power a lot faster than regular on board converters inside electric cars.
-Some level 3 stations can provide up to 350 kW of power, and by doing so, charge an electric vehicle in about 15 minutes.
+A Level 3 charging station is typically quite large.
+This is because it needs to house powerful converters to be able to convert AC power a lot faster than regular onboard converters inside electric cars.
+Some Level 3 charging stations can deliver up to 400 kW of power, capable of charging up to 100 km in 3 minutes.

-These large converters and fast input of power also affects the charging flow.
-With level 1 and level 2 (AC) charging, the amount of power is delivered steadily and represents a flat line.
-This has to do with the fact that the onboard converter is relatively small and can only take a certain amount of power at a time.
+These large converters and fast input of power also affect the charging rate.
+With Level 1 and Level 2 (AC) charging, the amount of power is delivered steadily and represents a flat line.
+This is because the onboard converter of the EV is relatively small and can only take a certain amount of power at a time.

-To illustrate this, imagine you're filling up an empty glass with water.
-When you start pouring water into the glass, you allow it to flow quickly, but as you get closer to the top you start slowing down to prevent the glass from overflowing.
-Level 3 charging works quite similarly, the empty glass is the battery and the DC charger is the bottle filled with water.
+To illustrate this, imagine filling up an empty glass with water.
+When you start pouring water into the glass from a bottle, you allow it to flow quickly, but as you get closer to the top, you start slowing down to prevent the glass from overflowing.
+Level 3 charging works quite similarly, the empty glass is the battery, and the DC charging station is the bottle filled with water.

-This is the reason why electric cars request less power once the battery is charged for 80 percent and why the final stretch of the charge is always a bit slower.
+This is why electric cars charge much slower once the battery is charged over 80 percent and why the final stretch of charging is always a bit slower.

 Two graphs showing the different charging curves of AC and DC.
 The first graph represents the curve of an AC charging station, It goes up rapidly, levels out quickly and moves in straight line before starting to decline near the end.
 The second graph represents the DC charging curve, showing a higher peak at the start of the charge, declining gradually on its way to roughly 80 percent where it starts to decline more.